 Ellen Ochoa is an astronaut and engineer and was the first Hispanic woman in space on the space shuttle Discovery in 1993.
 She logged almost 1,000 hours in orbit and went on to serve as Director of NASA's Johnson Space Center.
 (Biography)

 Interested in astronomy and engineering?
-Learn more with science projects and activities like: The James Webb Space Telescope's Amazing Multiple Mirrors and Sunshield and Protect Your 'Eggstronaut': Build an Egg-Drop Lander
+Learn more with science projects and activities like: Test the Webb Space Telescope's Amazing Multiple Mirrors and Sunshield and Protect Your 'Eggstronaut': Build an Egg-Drop Lander

 Learn more about related careers: Aerospace Engineer

 Severo Ochoa was a biochemist and shared the 1959 Nobel Prize in Physiology for discovery of a bacterial enzyme related to the synthesis of RNA.
 (Biography)

 Interested in biochemistry?
 Learn more with science projects like: Forensic Science: Building Your Own Tool for Identifying DNA, Genetically Modified Organisms: Create Glowing Bacteria!, and Computational Exploration of Protein Function

 Sabrina Gonzalez Pasterski is a physicist whose research led to discovery of the "spin memory effect" for evaluating the effects of gravitational waves.
 Named to several "Top 30 Under 30" lists, Pasterski is also an advocate for STEM for girls.
 (Biography)

 Learn more about related careers: Physicist